MicrosoftDocs/iis-docs/iis/install/installing-publishing-technologies/installing-and-configuring-webdav-on-iis.md

 > [!NOTE]
 > This topic discusses using the WebDAV Redirector to connect to your web site.
 Please see the [Using the WebDAV Redirector](../../publish/using-webdav/using-the-webdav-redirector.md) topic for more information; specifically the &quot;Troubleshooting the WebDAV Redirector&quot; section if you have trouble using the WebDAV redirector.

-<a id="006"></a>

 ## Prerequisites for Installing and Configuring WebDAV on IIS

 The following items are required to complete the procedures in this article:

 - IIS 7.0 or later must be installed on your server, and the following must be configured:

   - The Default Web Site that is created by the IIS 7.0 installation must still exist.
   - The Internet Information Services Manager must be installed.
   - At least one authentication method must be installed.

     > [!NOTE]
     > If you choose to use Basic Authentication with the WebDAV redirector, you must connect to your server using HTTPS.
 - The WebDAV Redirector must be installed for Windows Server 2008, Windows Server 2008 R2, or Windows Server 2012.
 (The WebDAV Redirector is already installed on Windows Vista, Windows 7, and Windows 8.)
 To install the WebDAV Redirector, use Server Manager to install the Desktop Experience feature.

-<a id="001"></a>

 ## Installing WebDAV on IIS 7.0